grosso1337/beszel-agent-installer/README.md

 ## 🖥️ NEW – Beszel Agent Control Center

-A completely new GUI application to manage the Beszel Agent after installation.
+A completely new GUI application to manage the Beszel Agent after installation

 ### Features:
 - Start, stop, and restart the agent service